 - A 2-3 page personal statement and one page resume with the application or as an email attachment to email@example.com.

 - A reportable Law School Admission Test (LSAT) score.
-Applicants for the 2014 entering class must take the LSAT no later than the June 2014 test and are encouraged to register for an earlier test.
+Applicants for the Fall entering class must take the LSAT no later than the June and are encouraged to register for an earlier test.
 LSAT test scores may not be older than 5 years prior to matriculation.

 - A LSAC Credential Assembly Service (CAS) Report.
 Transcripts of all academic work, including undergraduate, graduate, and professional schools must be sent to LSAC’s Credential Assembly Service.
-After acceptance, additional copies of the official transcripts from all colleges and universities must be sent directly to the SLS.
+After acceptance, additional copies of the official transcripts from all colleges and universities must be received by SLS no later than October 15th.

 - Two letters of recommendation.
 Recommenders should address the applicant’s character, academic ability, and potential for the study of law.